bennidi/eventbus-performance/README.md

 Both event bus implementations show quite consistent results in all scenarios.
 Execution times exhibit quite some variance distributed equally around a stable average - both for read (publish) and write(subscribe/unsubscribe) operations.
 This is expectable considering that the thread scheduling has a significant influence on results.

- The throughput of both libraries is as follows.
+ The throughput of both libraries is as follows:
- Without writes Guava handles ~5.700 invocations per ms for Event and ~3.600 invocations per ms for SubEvent.
+ Without writes **Guava handles ~5.700 invocations per ms** for Event and ~3.600 invocations per ms for SubEvent.
 With higher write concurrency this drops to ~1.400 invocations per ms for Event and ~1.000 invocations per ms for SubEvent.

 MBassadors numbers are significantly better.
-Without write it handles ~11.500 invocations per ms for Event and ~11.500 invocations per ms for SubEvent.
+Without writes **MBassador handles ~11.500 invocations per ms** for Event and ~11.500 invocations per ms for SubEvent.
 With higher write concurrency this drops to ~3.000 invocations per ms for Event and ~3.000 invocations per ms for SubEvent.

  Both event bus suffer from slowdown incurred by concurrent write access.
 Guava experiences this slowdown even in scenarios with only one concurrent writer, whereas MBassador shows a real slowdown only when multiple writers come into play.